Every couple of years, something happens that reminds us just how vulnerable our data privacy is.

 Let me prove it to you!

-The first example I’ll share with you is how quizzes can increase lead capture on a website.
+The first example I’ll share with you is how using one of the best quiz creators can help increase lead capture on a website.

 Let’s start by looking at the website NutritionSecrets.com (website acquired and redirected to Legion Athletics).